Are you currently struggling to create a simple email signup form within WordPress? Also, one that not only looks great but is also GDPR compliant?

 A box will pop up asking you to “Name This Connection”.

-The name of this signup form is for your use and won’t be displayed anywhere as it just helps you to identify the form.
+Name your email signup form.
+This name won’t be displayed anywhere as it helps you to identify the form.

 Now that you have completed that, on the screen, you will notice that you need an “API Key” for Mailchimp.